matthiasnoback/microsoft-translator/README.md

 ## Usage

-This library uses the Buzz browser to make calls to the [Microsoft Translator V2 API](http://msdn.microsoft.com/en-us/library/ff512419.aspx).
+This library uses the Buzz browser to make calls to the [Microsoft Translator Text API 3.0](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/reference/v3-0-languages?tabs=curl).

 You need to [obtain a Microsoft Azure Cognitive Services subscription Key](http://docs.microsofttranslator.com/text-translate.html).
 This can be used to instantiate the ``AzureTokenProvider``: